matrix-org/matrix-spec-proposals/proposals/2444-peeking-over-federation-peek-api.md

 {}
 ```

-If the peeking server hasn't heard any events from the peeked server for a
-while, it should attempt to re-PUT the /peek.
-If the peeked server is
-unavailable, it should retry via other servers from the room's members until
-it can reestablish.
+The state block returned by /peek should be validated just as the one returned
+by the /send_join API.

+When the user joins the peeked room, the server should just emit the right
+membership event rather than calling /make_join or /send_join, to avoid the
+unnecessary burden of a full room join, given the server is already participating
+in the room.

 ## Security considerations